Club Championship League System and Rules/Guidelines for the current season.

 PLEASE use this information in conjunction with the Terminology detail

-front (or club T-shirt).
-Shorts (in any form – capris, skirts etc ) - must be red or black.
-No
+(or club T-shirt).
+Shorts (in any form – capris, skirts etc ) – should be predominantly red or black.
+However, we are a “Run for Fun” club and mistakes

 All Ware Joggers must be officially registered in the race under their own name.
 Numbers